 These four questions will help determine whether a communication constitutes a meeting subject to the law:

-2) does the communication constitute a deliberation;
+2) if so, does the communication constitute a deliberation;

 3) does the communication involve a matter within the body’s jurisdiction; and